mtch99/Ballerz/README.md

 ## How? (technical)
 - [ ] Write 0 friends here instead in the friends there component
 - [ ] On click friends there, display a modal which acknowledges the user that he has to make friends to be able to see where they are playing
+    - [ ] Add FriendsThere field in the feedItem
+    - [ ] Write rendering logic in the feedScreen
-    - [ ] Display a model with the text
+    - [ ] Display a modal with the text
     - [ ] Add Actions
         - [ ] No, Thanks
         - [ ] Make friends